patternfly/training-scenarios/react/module-1/step2.md

 1) Navigate to the `src` folder and open `App.js`

-2) Set up the imports we'll need and the general structure of the card
+2) Next, we'll set up the general structure of the card and the necessary import statements.

-Copy the following code into the App.js file:
+Copy the following code into the App.js file, replacing all of the content there:

 <pre class="file" data-filename="App.js" data-target="replace">
 import React from 'react';